swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-code-to-the-cloud.md

 ## Summary

-Congrats!
+Congratulations!
 You now have a codebase that can be used and shared among the team.

 In this chapter, you have successfully: